Anglo-Portuguese Telephone Company

-The British-owned Anglo-Portuguese Telephone Company (APT) provided telephone services in Portugal’s two largest cities of Lisbon and Porto between 1887 and 1967.
-It was known locally as the Companhia dos Telefones.
+The British-owned Anglo-Portuguese Telephone Company (APT) provided telephone services in Portugal's two largest cities of Lisbon and Porto between 1887 and 1967.
+It was locally referred to as the Companhia dos Telefones.
 In 1967, it was transferred to the Portuguese State.

 Origins

 The first attempts by the Portuguese government to attract a company to operate a telephone service in Lisbon and Porto were unsuccessful.
 This was probably because the government was expecting to receive 5% of the gross profits.
 The second tender resulted in only one proposal, from the Edison Gower-Bell Telephone Company of Europe, Ltd. Under the agreement, the government would receive 7.125% of the company's net revenue.
 Edison was managed from Britain by its chairman, George Edward Gouraud.
 The contract was signed in January 1882 and gave Edison exclusivity in the operation of telephone services in Lisbon and Porto for 20 years, with the Portuguese State able to implement a service elsewhere in the country.
 Services began in Lisbon in April 1882 and in Porto in July of the same year.

 In 1887, Edison decided to create a specific telephone company for Portugal.
 The contract with the government was changed, with the percentage to be paid by the new company now stipulated as 3% of the gross revenue.
 The new Anglo-Portuguese Telephone Company had two boards of directors, one based in London and the other operating in Portugal.
 Members of the latter included Afonso de Serpa Leitão Freire Pimentel, 1st Count of Gouveia and the businessman Jorge O'Neill.
 Becoming known locally as the Companhia dos Telefones, APT encountered a few early difficulties, including charges made by Lisbon City Council for using its roads to install telephone wires.
 However, the contract with the government was renewed in 1901.
 In 1927, the arrangements were extended until 1967.